Cannabis/Marijuana in your system

 How long does cannabis stay in your hair?

+Research has shown that cannabis can be detected in hair for about 3 months (90 days).
 Since hair grows approximately 1.3cm per month, a 4cm hair removed from close to the scalp can potentially provide a window of cannabis use for the past three months or 90 days.